Vinmwaura/Simple-Diffusion-Model/README.md

 # Simple-Diffusion-Model

-This repository contains a simple implementation of Diffusion Generative models which is a machine learning algorithm predominately used in the generation of images from noise.
+This repository is an attempt at a simple implementation of Diffusion Generative models which is a machine learning algorithm predominately used in the generation of images from noise.
+This was made in a bid to personally try and understand the technology.

 The project was written in PyTorch and some liberty has been taken in the implementation of the various types of models and their parameters and so it may not match the original implementation from their respective papers.